bwsw/sj-platform/SJDocs/source/SJ_Engines.rst

 The diagram represents two types of processing:

 - for a stateless mode of processing (the left schema): The module does not have a state that means it does not aggregate the incoming data via state mechanism.
-On each checkpoint the data are sent to the Output module.
+On each checkpoint the data are sent further in the pipeline.

 - for a statefull mode of processing (the right schema).
 For stateful processing the state is saved at the same moment the checkpoint is performed.
 Batch module gets data from Input module batch by batch and aggregate it via state mechanism.
 On each checkpoint all aggregated data will be sent to Output module and the state will be cleared.